Unwinding of stimulus need not hit economy, assets - Bank of England study

 The study also showed that one of the channels through which quantitative easing might work - by affecting the way that households invest - probably only has a weak effect when markets are functioning normally.

-Chancellor Mark Carney last month said Britain had come to the end of its 375 billion pounds (375 billion pounds) quantitative easing programme, barring any additional shocks to the economy.
+BoE Governor Mark Carney last month said Britain had come to the end of its 375 billion pounds quantitative easing programme, barring any additional shocks to the economy.

-Instead, the debate is now focused on when the Bank will raise interest rates as Britain's economic recovery gathers further momentum.
+Instead, the debate is now focused on when the Bank of England will raise interest rates as Britain's economic recovery gathers further momentum.

-Minutes from the Bank's latest policy meeting will be released on Wednesday and offer the Bank a chance to tweak its message to the markets.
+Minutes from the BoE's latest policy meeting will be released on Wednesday and offer the Bank a chance to tweak its message to the markets.

-The Bank has said it will not consider hiking interest rates from their record low of 0.5 percent until the goal is met.
+The BoE has said it will not consider hiking interest rates from their record low of 0.5 percent until the goal is met.

-For the full paper by David Miles and Jochen Schanz titled "The relevance or otherwise of the central bank's balance sheet", see here ($1 = 0.6081 British pounds)